Effective Pet Pain Management at Allegheny Veterinary Services

 Chronic Pain Treatment for Pets With Diseases and Terminal Conditions

-Professional long-term, chronic pain treatments are offered for our patients with certain diseases and terminal medical conditions, such as cancer, arthritis, kidney disease, etc. You will work together with your veterinarian to discuss the pros and cons of the medications available, which may include NSAIDs, corticosteroids, opioids, supplements, herbal products, laser therapy, acupuncture, and other medications and alternative health therapies.
-It is important to remember that if something would hurt you, it would likely be painful for your pet, as well.
-Fortunately, with timely intervention we can usually gain effective control over pain and help your pet resume a more comfortable lifestyle.
+Professional long-term, chronic pain treatments are offered for our patients with certain diseases and terminal medical conditions, such as cancer, arthritis, and kidney disease.
+You will work together with our veterinarians to discuss the pros and cons of the medications available, which may include NSAIDs, corticosteroids, opioids, supplements, herbal products, laser therapy, acupuncture, and other medications and alternative health therapies.